-- With the air pressure built up to governor cutoff (120 - 140 psi), shut off the engine leaving the key in the "on" or "battery charge" position, chock your wheels if necessary, release the parking brake (all vehicles), and the tractor protection valve (combination vehicle) and fully apply the foot brake.
-Hold the foot brake for one minute.
-Check the air gauge to see if the air pressure drops more than three pounds in one minute (single vehicle) or four pounds in one minute (combination vehicle). - Begin fanning off the air pressure by rapidly applying and releasing the foot brake.
-Low air warning devices (buzzer, light, flag) should activate before air pressure drops below 55 psi or level specified by the manufacturer. - 3.
-Continue to fan off the air pressure.
-At a range between 20 - 45 psi on a tractor-trailer combination vehicle (or level specified by the manufacturer), the tractor protection valve and parking brake valve should close (pop out).
-On other combination vehicle types and single vehicle types, the parking brake valve should close (pop out).
+- Air Gauge and Governor Cutoff Check - Chock the wheels, start the vehicle and inspect that the air gauge is working and builds the air pressure to governor cutoff (approximately 120 - 140 psi) and identify the cutoff pressure for your vehicle. - 2.
+Air Leakage Rate Test Shut off the engine, return the key to the "on" or "battery charge" position, release the parking brake (all vehicles), and the tractor protection valve (combination vehicle).
+Fully apply the foot brake.
+Once the air gauge is stabilized, hold the foot brake for one (1) minute.
+Inspect the air gauge to see if the air pressure drops more than three (3) pounds in one (1) minute (single vehicle or trailer without airbrakes) or four (4) pounds in one (1) minute (combination vehicle). - 3.
+Air Warning Device(s) Test Without restarting the engine, make sure the key or electrical power is in the "on" or "battery charge" position.
+Begin fanning off the air pressure by applying and releasing the foot brake.
+The low air warning devices (buzzer, light, and flag) should activate before air pressure drops below 55 psi or level specified by the manufacturer.
+It is the applicant's responsibility to know the vehicle manufacturer's specifications. - Emergency Brake(s) Test Continue to fan off the air pressure.
+The parking brake (or emergency brake) valve should close (pop out) between 20 psi and 45 psi (no less than 20 psi and no more than 45 psi). - On air operated trailers, the tractor protection valve and trailer parking brake (or emergency brake) valve should close (pop out) at the